DonCook/greeny-hiring-test/notes.md

+## Linter and Prettier
+I usually use ESLint and Prettier.
+I skipped that steps to save a bit of time.

 ## Entities and Domain objects
 I usually separate them.
 This allows to keep the code related to the queries and DB